Academic Training For Students in J-1 Status

 "Academic Training" is the name used by the Department of State for certain types of study-related employment.
 This applies only to J-1 students.
 Certain conditions must be met in order to qualify for "Academic Training," and the steps to apply follow.

-Academic Training is flexible in its format and offers a variety of employment opportunities to supplement a J-1 student's academic program in the United States.
+Academic Training is flexible in its format and offers a variety of training opportunities to supplement a J-1 student's academic program in the United States.
 It is available both before and after the completion of an academic program of study.
 As long as students stay within the stipulated time limits, Academic Training allows them to work part-time while classes are in session and full-time during vacation periods and fulltime after degree completion.
-J-1 graduate students in non-degree programs also are eligible for "Academic Training."
+J-1 graduate students in non-degree programs also are eligible for "Academic Training”.
+Please note that if your non-degree program does not have an academic training component, your Duke Visa Services Advisor cannot approve Academic Training.

-To qualify for Academic Training, students must first obtain approval in writing from their J-1 Responsible Officer.
-The J-1 Responsible Officer is an individual who represents their J-1 sponsor and who issues the Form DS-2019.
-The J-1 Responsible Officer must evaluate the proposed employment in terms of a student's program of study and individual circumstances, and then decide whether the employment is appropriate or not.
-For Duke-sponsored J-1 students, they may contact their Responsible Officer by contacting the Duke Visa Services.
+To qualify for Academic Training, students must first obtain written approval and an updated DS-2019 from their Duke Visa Services Advisors (Alternate Responsible Officers) who are designated by the Department of State to issue Form DS-2019s for Duke University.
+The Duke Visa Services Advisor must evaluate the proposed employment in terms of a student's program of study and individual circumstances, confirm with the Academic Advisor that the program is integral to the student’s academic program and decide whether the employment is appropriate or not.
+For Duke-sponsored J-1 students, Duke Visa Services Advisors can assist students with the Academic Training process..
 For students sponsored by other agencies (i.e. Fulbright Program, LASPAU, etc.), they must contact the agencies directly, for only their representatives can approve "Academic Training."

 J-1 students who are in the post-secondary academic categories should not be teaching in U.S. pre-kindergarten or K-12 schools.
 The “Teacher” category is the only Exchange Visitor category that allows exchange visitors to serve as a lead teacher (teacher on record) in public and private U.S. pre-kindergarten or K-12 schools.
 Duke does not have a “Teacher” category so our J-1 exchange visitors should not accept teaching positions at pre-kindergarten and/or K-12 schools.